Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 Treatment

-Keep a parrot’s living conditions clean and sanitary, and provide a stress-free lifestyle.
+Keep a parrot’s living conditions sanitary and provide a stress-free lifestyle.

 If treatment for psittacosis is required, the parrot will be prescribed doxycycline.
 A vet will diagnose the most suitable remedy based on blood and fecal tests.

-This treatment will last at least 45 days and can leave a parrot at risk of yeast infections, so secondary drugs may also be prescribed.
-A parrot will be re-tested for psittacosis after 45 days.
+This treatment will last 45+ days and can leave a parrot at risk of yeast infections, so secondary drugs may also be prescribed.
+After 45 days, the parrot will be re-tested for psittacosis.

 The most common respiratory tract parasites are: